MichaelMcNeil/springendurance/about.md

     <img height="200px" src="/assets/logo.png" />
     <br><br>
     <h1>PASSION</h1>
-      The inspiration for Spring Endurance was born out passion for the plant-based lifestyle.
+      The inspiration for the name "Spring Endurance" was born out passion for the plant-based lifestyle.
       <br>
       <br>
       💚🌱🌿